JSTOR-Labs/juncture/pages/dane-john-gardens.md

 # Dane John Gardens

 The Dane John Gardens in Canterbury were created on common land by Alderman James Simmons in 1790.
+Photographed by Calum Elliot and Emma Molford in 2021.